-If you make sure that you’re using sharp implements and you sterilize them well, cutting off skin tags yourself can be a very effective method of removal.
+If you make sure that you’re using sharp implements and sterilize them well, cutting off skin tags yourself can be a very effective removal method.
 This is undoubtedly the case for small tags, though larger tags can bleed and become infected more easily.

 If you have concerns about just what the tags are, your first port of call should be with a local doctor who can assess them accurately.
 Skin tags are almost always benign, but some more serious conditions present themselves in the same way, so it never hurts to check it out.

 If you are worried about your ability to get sharp tools or you’re concerned, you might be unable to sanitize them thoroughly (or even if you’re concerned about the pain), there are other ways.